killuhwhale/ffbackend/README.md

 ssh killuh@164.92.104.164

 # TODO()
-- Update live db with new so reset the database and restart...
+- Update live db with new limits, so reset the database and restart...
 - Update both sites on Prod